koppen/mentalized/source/_posts/2010-03-08-5-ways-to-run-commands-from-ruby.markdown

 ## <a href="http://ruby-doc.org/core/classes/IO.html#M002242">IO#popen</a>

-bq.
-Runs the specified command string as a subprocess; the subprocess's standard input and output will be connected to the returned IO object.
+> Runs the specified command string as a subprocess; the subprocess's standard input and output will be connected to the returned IO object.

 ``` ruby
 >> output = IO.popen('./err.rb')